 If you want to know more about what smart speakers can do in general before you pick one, skip down to the “What can smart speakers do?” section.

 Best all-around smart speaker

-After getting off to a slow start, Google is now giving Amazon a run for its money.
-The original Google Home sounds great, and it’s far better when it comes to asking for general information.
-Google is aggressively adding support for third-party products and services should achieve parity soon.
-Google Home is also a good choice for people who are deep into the Chromecast ecosystem and who subscribe to Google’s streaming services: YouTube and YouTube Music.
+Google got off to an uncharacteristically slow start in this space—and it recently muddied the waters by rejiggering the Nest brand’s role in its smart home strategy—but the Google Nest Hub is definitely giving Amazon a run for its money.
+The Google Assistant is far better when it comes to asking for general information, and Google has aggressively added support for third-party smart home products and services.
+This is also the best choice for folks who are deep into the Chromecast ecosystem, Google Photos, YouTube, and YouTube Music.

 Best entry-level smart speaker

 If you use a smart speaker mostly to control your smart home devices, and you don’t care as much about audio performance, pick up a second-generation Echo Dot while you can.
 Amazon is selling them for just $39 (that’s $10 less than the third-gen model).
 If you want a better-sounding smart speaker on a budget, on the other hand, you can’t go wrong with the third-generation Echo Dot.
 Amazon significantly improved this speaker’s audio performance, so it’s now the best-sound smart speaker for the money.
 You can pair two of them for stereo, and you can add an Echo Sub to enhance low-end frequency response.

 The Google Home Mini takes the runner-up spot here not only for the same reasons the Google Home does in its category, but because the Mini doesn’t have a line-level aux output.
 Google did change course and allow you to connect a Bluetooth speaker to the Mini, or you can pair it with an external Chromecast speaker or a Chromecast Audio dongle connected to some other type of speaker.